ppoelzl/PathOfBuildingAPI/README.rst

 Path of Building API
 ====================

-Pre-release Software Warning
+Notice
 ----------------------------

-| This library is currently in pre-release status and may change in the near future.
+This library is not stable yet and may still change in compatibility-breaking ways.
-| Meanwhile I am looking forward to community feedback to accommodate most use cases.
-| Pull requests are gladly accepted and much appreciated!

 Introduction
 ------------